mrvary/conslist/README.md

 ## Draw stuff

-Although everything could have been done via the canvas API, I went with [p5js](TODO), a port of [Processing](TODO) to JavaScript.
+Although everything could have been done via the canvas API, I went with [p5js](https://p5js.org/), a port of [Processing](https://processing.org/) to JavaScript.
 I enjoyed using it before and I wanted to get things done rather quickly.

 Most of the drawing logic is rather trivial, so I won't go into any details.
 In ```pair.js``` I created a pair abstraction that encapsulates the position and content of each pair and provides basic drawing functionality.

 ## Parse all the data - part 2

 Replacing tokens in a string felt pretty hacky, there’s no denying it.
 Also I was attending a course on (programming theory?) and learning about grammars and state machines.
-As there is pretty much a Javascript library for everything I started looking if I could pimp my parsing logic and stumbled upon [peg.js - a >>>>>>>>>>>>>> for javascript](TODO).
+As there is pretty much a Javascript library for everything I started looking if I could pimp my parsing logic and stumbled upon [PEG.js - a Parser Generator for JavaScript](https://pegjs.org/).

 You can try out everything online, so I build a context free grammar for this tiny part of scheme that I needed.
 It looks like this: